alorman/4Runner-Seat-Heat/README.md

 # 4Runner Seat Heat

+#### Note
+When cloning this repo, make sure to run `git clone --recurse-submodules` or similar, to grab the submodules.
+[Sourcetree](https://www.sourcetreeapp.com/) is an excellent GUI based git client that supports submodules.

 ## Why This Project?
 This project is to add heated seats to my 06 4Runner, using the OEM switch (which are lovely) and generic heated seat pads.
 I had planned to replace the covers on my seats anyways, so adding heat pads was a low-cost upgrade.
 There has been a fair amount of soul-searching about this in 4Runner forums over the years, so I thought I'd share what I learned.